nkeikon/inlineviewer/README.md

 For compatible terminals, `viewinline` renders images in a very coarse resolution.
 This feature is experimental.

 ## License
-This project is released under the MIT License © 2025 Keiko Nomura If you find this tool useful, please consider supporting or acknowledging the author.
+This project is released under the MIT License © 2025 Keiko Nomura.

+If you find this tool useful, please consider supporting or acknowledging the author.